Doulas

 - Vaginal birth with fewer complications

-Support during Labor
+Doula Support During Labor

 Depend on your doula to help you feel comfortable and supported during labor through: